We get a lot of emails here at StreetAuthority... and we read every single one of them.

 Even assuming these 9% yielders had zero capital appreciation, we would have a pretty good chance of whipping the market, which averages somewhere around a 7% return historically.
 It's not easy to beat the market, period, but it's next to impossible to do so with income alone.

 The fact is securities with 9% yields were commonplace after the 2008 crash.
 But today they are exceedingly rare.

-Keep in mind that all borrowers (from homeowners to corporations to foreign sovereign governments) pay rates based on the current yield environment and their own credit standing.
+Keep in mind that all borrowers (from homeowners to corporations to sovereign foreign governments) pay rates based on the current yield environment and their own credit standing.
 And the benchmark federal funds rate, which influences other rates, is at historic lows near zero.

 Think back to what yields were like back in 1984, when even a 1-year bank CD paid 10.8%.
-If a 10-year risk-free loan to Uncle Sam paid 5%, a AAA-rated blue-chip corporate borrower might have had to pay 7% or 8% to attract capital and a shakier company might have had to offer 10%.
+If a 10-year risk-free loan to Uncle Sam paid 5%, then a AAA-rated blue-chip corporate borrower might have had to pay 7% or 8% to attract capital and a shakier company might have had to offer 10%.

 But inflation was also running at double digits at the time.
 So while the nominal payouts appeared high, the real return (net of inflation) probably wasn't much better than it is today.

 In any case, we can only take what the market gives.
 And right now, there are precious few bonds with 9% yields.